SnowySunCode/TabPrefix/README.md

-Plugin for minecraft
+Plugin for minecraft.
 Helps you with elimination LuckPerms prefixes